hypertrack/quickstart-android/README.md

 ```

 #### Step 7. (optional) Set device metadata
-All of the tracking devices are uniquely identified by per-device set [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).
-Sometimes it is more convenient to tag device with specific name, that will make it easier to choose it at dashboard.
+All devices tracked on HyperTrack are uniquely identified using [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).
+You may tag a device with a name that you will make it easy to view on HyperTrack Dashboard.
 ```java
 HyperTrack.setNameAndMetadataForDevice(name, metaData);
 ```

 #### You are all set

-You can run the app and start using HyperTrack.
+You can now run the app and start using HyperTrack.
 You can see your devices on the [dashboard](#dashboard).

 ## Dashboard